klauseduard/under-over-models/chapters/08-ai-organizational-impact.md

     end
 ```

-One significant risk is over-reliance on AI (automation bias or AI complacency), where individuals may accept AI recommendations without sufficient scrutiny, leading to a potential decline in critical human skills and oversight.
-Research suggests that individuals working with AI may tend to trust its recommendations even when flawed, potentially increasing errors and diminishing critical assessment.
+Recent empirical research provides compelling evidence for the risks of over-reliance on AI systems.
+Macnamara et al. (2024) demonstrate through controlled experiments that sustained AI assistance can accelerate skill decay and dampen metacognitive monitoring—the ability to accurately assess one's own performance and knowledge.
+Their findings reveal that individuals using AI assistance not only experience faster degradation of underlying skills but also become less aware of this degradation, creating a dangerous combination of reduced capability and overconfidence.
+This skill decay phenomenon is compounded by automation bias, where humans tend to accept AI recommendations without sufficient scrutiny.
+Agudo et al. (2024) found in controlled experiments on human-in-the-loop forecasting tasks that participants exhibited higher error rates when algorithms presented incorrect recommendations with high confidence, suggesting that the presentation style of AI outputs—particularly confidence indicators—can significantly influence human decision-making quality in counterproductive ways.

+The regulatory response to these challenges has proven inadequate.
+Carnat (2024) argues in *International Data Privacy Law* that the EU AI Act's "human-in-the-loop" provisions are insufficient to curb automation bias in generative AI contexts.
+The analysis suggests that simply requiring human oversight does not address the fundamental cognitive biases that lead to over-reliance on AI systems, particularly when those systems present outputs with apparent confidence and sophistication.
 Conversely, organizations might suffer from under-reliance on AI, where valuable insights are disregarded or not effectively integrated with human expertise, leading to suboptimal outcomes.

 Moreover, ensuring the transparency and explainability of AI systems is crucial to avoid the "black box" problem, where AI decision-making processes remain opaque.
 A lack of transparency can erode trust, mask potential biases, and make validating AI-driven decisions difficult.
-These challenges reflect what Autor (2015) calls "Polanyi's Paradox" — the difficulty of codifying tacit knowledge.
+These challenges reflect what Autor (2015) calls "Polanyi's Paradox"—the difficulty of codifying tacit knowledge.
 While AI systems increasingly circumvent this paradox through machine learning, the resulting "black box" problem creates new organizational challenges around transparency and trust.
 The dynamic interplay between human judgment and AI algorithms in hybrid systems necessitates careful management to mitigate these novel failure modes, ensuring AI integration enhances organizational effectiveness rather than introducing new vulnerabilities.

 ## 8.3 Emerging Organizational Structures and Models Leveraging AI Agents